kaltura/DeveloperPortalDocs/README.md

 ## Developer Portal Docs
 This repo will be the basis of the VPaaS developer site.
-Content will be committed to Github as markdown files and will be generated into static HTML using Jekkyll.
+Content will be committed to Github as markdown files and will be generated into static HTML using Jekyll.